-- 1) Legal State drinking age. - 2) Players 16-20 may sign up and play with parent present on or off team.
+- 1) Legal State drinking age. - 2) Players 16-20 may sign up and play with parent present on or off team on non WAMO leagues only.
 Approval needed from board/committee and approval from bar(s). - 3) Registered to only one Team per league night.